How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 2: Choose Furniture With Visible Legs

 Another way to make a small bedroom look bigger is to choose furniture pieces with legs.
 This helps create an airy, open feel in a small bedroom (or really any room).
-Not every piece needs to have legs, but try to have at least one piece with some height, whether it’s your nightstands, dresser, or bed.
+Not every piece needs to have legs, but try to have at least one piece with some height, whether it’s your nightstand, dresser, or bed.
 We chose this simple platform bed for our small guest room.
-And the DIY painted dresser also has legs!
-These “leggy” choices make the small bedroom feel a bit less crowded and heavy, which in turn creates the illusion of more space.
+And the DIY-painted dresser also has legs!
+These “leggy” choices make the small bedroom feel a bit less crowded and heavy, creating the illusion of more space.

 Our foyer had medium beige walls when we moved in.
 By painting the walls white and choosing some colorful artwork, the space looks SO MUCH lighter and brighter.